Araq/blog/ownedrefs.rst

   adding the ``owned`` keyword to strategic places.
 The compiler's error messages will guide you.
 - Since it doesn't use tracing the runtime is independent of the involved heap sizes.
-Heaps of terrabytes or kilobytes in size make no difference.
+Heaps of terabytes or kilobytes in size make no difference.
 - Doubly linked lists, trees and most other graph structures are easily modeled and don't need a borrow checker or other parametrized type system extensions.